 The KRI is prepared by the QNB Paris risk department on the basis of information provided by the bank's various departments.
 It is organised by type of risk (mainly operational risk, but also legal risk, reputation risk, IT risk/IT security) and makes it possible to assess the general state of the entire establishment from an operational risk point of view.
-The KRI consists of 35 indicators, which are updated at least once a year to reflect new activities or risks that have emerged during the year.
+The KRI consists of 40 indicators, which are updated at least once a year (last update took place in October 2023) to reflect new activities or risks that have emerged during the year.
 Limits are associated with each indicator according to three alert indicator levels ("green": risk, "orange": to be monitored, "red": action to be taken immediately).